 Reflecting on my own experience, the stress fracture was just a bump in the road.
 If I had spoken up about the pain sooner, would I have avoided the four weeks of wearing the boot?
 Potentially.
 If I waited any longer, could I have made the fracture worse?
 Absolutely.
 As an underclassman at the time of the injury, I was afraid it would impact my minutes on the field.
 I was intimidated to speak up and wanted to play through the pain.
 Our bodies do so much for us day after day, they deserve to be taken care of and monitored.
 I’m thankful to have had a great support system to help me bounce back and for my athletic trainer for setting me up for success.

 Injuries don’t define us as athletes, but how we respond to them does.
+You may injury yourself and initially think you’ll be back on the field in a couple of days, but pushing yourself too soon can result in long-term effects.
 Take a step back and look how far you’ve come—and how far you can go.
-The comeback is greater than the setback.
+You certainly won’t be able to get there if you don’t take your injuries seriously.
+And just remember: the comeback is always greater than the setback—so take your time to make that comeback worth it.

-Learn more about life as a student-athlete in our College Athletics section.
+Learn more about playing sports in college and life as a student-athlete in our College Athletics section.